 I don't have the time to get organized.
 I have way too much to do to set aside time to organize my life.

 Many people believe that they are unable to set aside time to organize because of their hectic schedules.
-Those same schedules that having us running everywhere all day are the reasons to get and stay organized.
+Those same schedules that are having us running everywhere all day are the reasons to get and stay organized.
 Without an organized home base we run the risk of clutter and chaos spreading to other parts of our lives.
 Think about the time saved when we eliminate lost items and last minute time emergencies from being an everyday occurrence.

 - So you don't have a lot of time.
 Begin slowly by identifying areas of your home that cause chaos and disorder in your life.
 Don’t be afraid to work slowly towards your goals.
-Try Baby Steps For Organization.

 - Start with a project that only takes a small portion of the day like, Organizing Your Medicine Cabinet.
 Accomplishing just one tiny goal can give you the motivation to keep going and eventually organize everything.